 The year 2020 has been characterized by being bound indoors due to travel restrictions and social distancing.
 However, as the year draws to a close, travel restrictions in some locations are starting to get lifted.
 Airlines and other transportation modes have seemingly resumed operations.

 If you are experiencing cabin fever as a family, you can plan a trip where social distancing continues to be observed.
-Make sure to research the travel restrictions and requirements of your place of residence and the place that you intend to visit.
+Ensure to research the travel restrictions and requirements of your place of residence and the place you intend to visit.

 Random Acts of Kindness